etcd-io/etcd/Documentation/security.md

 The internal protocol of etcd v2.0.x uses a lot of short-lived HTTP connections.
 So, when enabling TLS you may need to increase the heartbeat interval and election timeouts to reduce internal cluster connection churn.
 A reasonable place to start are these values: ` --heartbeat-interval 500 --election-timeout 2500`.
-This issues is resolved in the etcd v2.1.x series of releases which uses fewer connections.
+These issues are resolved in the etcd v2.1.x series of releases which uses fewer connections.

 ### I'm seeing a SSLv3 alert handshake failure when using SSL client authentication?